mendhak/mendhak.github.io/staging_area/posts/2021-02-27-mentally-calculate-day-of-the-year.md

 The anchor day is on the 3<sup>rd</sup> every 3 out of 4 years.
 It's on the 4<sup>th</sup> on leap years.

-That means for 2021, January 3<sup>rd</sup> falls on the anchor day (Sunday).
+That means for 2021, January 3<sup>rd</sup> falls on the anchor day (Tuesday).

 ### March

 If you look at a calendar, you'll notice that all the dates in February and March fall on the same day.

-That means just like February, March 28<sup>th</sup> falls on the anchor day (Sunday).
+That means just like February, March 28<sup>th</sup> falls on the anchor day (Tuesday).
 Even easier, any multiple of 7 in March will also match the anchor day.

 ## Practice